distantreading/compendium/p/comity.md

+---
 layout: page
 title: "In Search of Comity"
-permalink: /p/comity.md
+permalink: /p/comity/
+---

 ## Chapter 1.1: In Search of Comity: TEI for Distant Reading

-Authors: Lou Burnard, Christof Schöch, Carolin Odebrecht.
+### Reference

+Burnard, Lou, Christof Schöch, and Carolin Odebrecht, ‘In Search of Comity: TEI for Distant Reading’, _Journal of the Text Encoding Initiative_ 14, 2021.
+DOI: https://doi.org/10.4000/jtei.3500.

 ### Abstract